(Disclosure: Some of the links below may be affiliate links)

 I think many people do not correctly understand that compound interest.
 This article will help you understand compound interest and why it is excellent.

 We will start with a quote attributed to Albert Einstein:

 Compound interest is the greatest mathematical discovery of all time

-There is some controversy as to whether he really said that.
-In fact, people attribute him several quotes about compounding such as saying it is the eighth wonder of the world or even saying it is the most powerful force in the universe.
+There is some controversy as to whether he said that.
+People attribute him several quotes about compounding interest, such as saying it is the eighth wonder of the world or even saying it is the most potent force in the universe.
 Over the years, many quotes have been wrongly attributed to Einstein.
-I would really not be surprised if he did not say anything like that.
+I would not be surprised if he did not say anything like that.

 Calculating the future value

 Now, we will have to do some math.
 Since interest is computed over the accumulated principal and not only the basic principal, it is a bit more complicated to calculate the future value of your money than with standard interest, where it is trivial.